autocontracts/lightstreams/white-paper.md

 ## Executive Summary

-This white paper outlines plans by Autonomous Contracts to develop Lightstreams, a peer to peer marketplace for online digital content.
-Digital content covering but not limited to digital books, magazines, music and movies.
-Lightstreams will be developed using Web 3.0 blockchain technology, including the already built and award winning "Permissioned Blocks" technology developed by Autonomous Contracts.
+This white paper outlines plans by Autonomous Contracts to develop Lightstreams, a peer to peer marketplace for digital content.
+Digital content covering but not limited to books, magazines, music and movies.
+Lightstreams will be developed using Web 3.0 blockchain technology, including the award winning "Permissioned Blocks" technology already developed by Autonomous Contracts.

-The initial focus of the Lightstreams project and the scope of this paper is the development of a new generation of online bookstore with the initial focus on creating a peer to peer marketplace for academic books.
-Once market traction has been established in this segment, horizontal expansion into other book categories will be undertaken, and then onto streaming music and video content.
-Streaming of music and video content will be made possible via IPFS, a peer-to-peer file distribution technology used in Permissioned Blocks, the key technology of the Lightstreams network.
+The initial focus of content delivery for the Lightstreams project and the scope of this paper is the development of a new generation of online bookstore.
+In order to achieve early adoption it is envisioned that a peer to peer marketplace for academic books focussing on readers of technical books to gain market traction.
+Once traction has been established in this niche segment, horizontal expansion into other book categories will be undertaken, and then expansion into other forms of digital content such as the streaming music and video.
+As mentioned, Permissioned Blocks will be the key technology underpinning the Lightstreams network.
+Streaming of music and video will be made possible via IPFS, a peer-to-peer file distribution technology that has been used in the development of Permissioned Blocks.

 By using a peer to peer content delivery model, with blockchain technology as the enabler, will allow Lightstreams to leapfrog incumbent platforms that employ a centralised content delivery model.
-Centralised platforms such as Amazon, Spotify and Netflix.
 Lightstreams will do this by:
 - Significantly reducing the cost of publishing content.
 - Giving content creators control of the distribution channel of their works to best decide how to serve their customers.
-- Allowing the direct flow of information between content creators and consumers to create a better experience for all participants.
+- Allowing the direct flow of information between content creators and consumer, creating a better experience for all participants.

 The Lightstream network will operate via a Lightstream digital token (LST) that can be bought and exchanged for purchasing digital content.
 Content creators will receive LST tokens into their digital wallets as a form of income that can then be exchanged for fiat currency.